-My research areas include the pathophysiology of metabolic disorders and its mechanistic link to the hypertension.
-Hypertension has been characterized as one of the chronic pathological conditions of the human body and the exact mechanism of its development has not been identified yet albeit various interlinking mechanisms have been studied and proposed.
-I am intrigued by the potential role of dietary interventions resulting in metabolic disorder could be the consequence of high blood pressure.
-We revealed that chronic metabolic acidosis in the form of hyperchloremic renal tubular acidosis induced in animals could lead to the activation of intrarenal renin angiotensin system and renal oxidative stress which could ultimately develop hypertensive state in animals.
-These molecular mechanisms may elucidate a different origin for hypertension and may provide novel therapeutic targets for its treatment.
-My next projects would be focusing on evaluating the intrarenal mechanisms of free radical release and its possible independent effect on the renal tubular function to evoke persistent rise in blood pressure.
+Our research is focused on investigating the key pathophysiological mechanisms involved in the development of essential hypertension and associated renal complications.
+Hypertension has been characterized as one of the chronic pathological conditions of the human body and the exact mechanism of its development has not been identified yet, albeit various interlinking mechanisms have been studied and proposed.
+We demonstrated that chronic acidosis induction in animals could potentially lead to the activation of intrarenal renin angiotensin system and renal oxidative stress which eventually develops hypertensive state.
+We are now focused to investigate the potential biomarker that could possibly mediate the genesis of observed hypertension during acidotic conditions.
+This may elucidate a different origin for hypertension and may provide novel therapeutic targets for its treatment.